• Request Info

 May 1, 2025 by Azaithea Henderson

 The fourth annual eVOLve conference was a success, reaching the maximum number of attendees for both in-person and virtual.
 The 2025 theme of “Meeting Community Needs” weaved throughout the day with the keynote speaker and breakout sessions.
-The conference boasted 387 in-person attendees and over 600 virtual participants, hailing from 27 different states, including Hawaii.

 Monthly Spotlight